-No matter what brought you here today, I want you to know that I have personal experience with what it’s like to feel doomed about the future or to have profound sadness about the past.
-If you are in pain and have been struggling with something for a while now, you may notice that you are telling yourself you are weak, lazy or broken because you keep falling into the same hole.
-I hear you and want you to know there is hope.
+If you are a prospective client, employee, or anyone else looking for mental health therapy or training – no matter what brought you here today – I want you to know that I have personal experience with what it’s like to feel doomed about the future or to have profound sadness about the past.
+If you are in some sort of pain that appears or is in fact inescapable and have been struggling with something for a while now, you may notice that you are telling yourself you are weak, lazy, there is no God, there is no point or concluded you are broken because you keep falling into the same hole.
+I hear you and want you to know there is hope even when hope appears so far away it may as well be impossible.

-My treatment philosophy revolves around uncovering and creating a meaningful life while accepting and defusing from life’s inevitable pain.
-My aim is to help you create individualized and unique strategies to instantly apply into your own life.
-These strategies can help you break unhelpful patterns and move you toward a life you start building and dreaming about.
+My aim as a trainer or a therapist is to help you create individualized and unique scalable patterns of values-based behavior chains to instantly apply to your own or others’ lives.
+These empirically validated strategies can help one break unhelpful patterns and move them toward a life ready to start building and dreaming about.

 I am a Licensed Clinical Social Worker (LCSW) in the state of Utah.
 I work part-time as a psychotherapist with clients who are struggling primarily with addiction and anxiety issues.
 I also love training and teaching our clinical mental health team at Kaizen Center for Mental Health.
 Additionally, I provide Motivational Interviewing and Acceptance and Commitment Therapy training for mental health agencies and occasionally guest lecture at the University of Utah.
 My educational background includes a Master of Social Work from the University of Utah with an emphasis in substance abuse treatment and a Bachelor of Science in Psychology from Utah State University.
 Prior to working as a mental health therapist, I worked as a corporate coach and trainer at a few sales and marketing companies in Utah.